lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 [[Bikam]] hearing about books, enters our rooms and is able to tell they are magical books for incantations.

 A third room is painted like a lair of a dragon.
 Depictions of Hoards, Cultists, Prisoners that are bound and gagged with apples that are being served.
-Four glyphs, that are lightly lit are also present in the room North,
+Four glyphs, that are lightly lit are also present in the room:
-South (this one is damaged, and does not give of light), East,
+- North
+- South (Damaged)
+- East
-West
+- West
 In the north corner, three bodies lie on the floor.
-Humanlike, but with dragonlike parts sown unto them.
+Humanlike, but with dragon-like parts sown unto them.
 There is a slight smell of decay in the air.
 In the middle of the room, a circle was drawn.
 Seemingly a teleportation circle.
 In the corner of the room, a stripper pole is present with purple glyphs inscribed in them.